 Bickerdike Square Park is located in the West Town Community.
-The park features green space and a small playground.
 It is an active community park.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Eckhart Park for recreation in the indoor pool or the Fitness Center.